zubinchopra/portaldocs/portal-sdk/templates/portalfx-forms-overview.md

 <!-- TODO: Determine which other properties are not configurable. -->

 All configurable properties on the control, like `value`, `validations`, or `dirty`, are options that can be sent as either observables or non-observables.
 Observable values are best used when one observable is already present and you do not want to set up the two-way binding.
 For example, you could send the same observable as the `disabled` property to multiple forms, and then disable all of the forms at once by setting that observable only once.
+For more information about observables, see [portalfx-blades-viewmodel.md#observable-and-non-observable-values](portalfx-blades-viewmodel.md#observable-and-non-observable-values).

 **NOTE**:  For the most part, sending in non-observables is recommended because it makes extension code more readable and less verbose.